Summer in WinnipegFestivals, Events, Arts, & Design

 We’re home to perhaps more live music per capita than any other Canadian city, while many of our legendary and world-renown performances groups wear the Royal stamp of approval.
 We have outstanding packages & deals on right now that will be music to your ears (and wallet!).

-The largest and most-attended summer festival is the Winnipeg Folk Festival (July 5-8), which features multiple stages, an ecological ethos (it’s perhaps the greenest festival in Canada), great food, and some fantastic headliners that include Sheryl Crow, Bahamas, and Courtney Barnett, all in the splendour of Birds Hill Park.
+The largest and most-attended summer festival is the Winnipeg Folk Festival (July 11-14), which features multiple stages, an ecological ethos (it’s perhaps the greenest festival in Canada), great food, and some fantastic headliners that include Kacey Musgraves, Snail Mail, Jason Mraz, and Death Cab for Cutie.

 Finally, this being Winnipeg – a city where over 100 languages are spoken – it would only make sense that we play host to the world’s largest and longest-running multicultural festival.
-That festival is called Folklorama (August 5-18) where on any given night you can go globetrotting to pavilions across the city to experience the sights, sounds and tastes of countries from across the world.
+That festival is called Folklorama (August 4-17), and this year they are celebrating half a century!
+On any given night you can go globetrotting to pavilions across the city to experience the sights, sounds and tastes of countries from across the world.

 Arts & Culture